Templated Resources

 }

-file in the resource_type/instances
+file in the<resource_type>/instances

-directory of the resource where you want to create template inputs.
+directory of the resource where you want to create template inputs. - Specify the Template Input:

-In your mustache file use the JSON key "templatedOn" to specify which template input to use with the template.
-For example: "templatedOn": "tenant".
-This will generate one replica for each tenant defined in your Control Plane.
+This setup will generate one replica for each tenant defined in your Control Plane.

 Sample Mustache file

-field as an argument to the application.
+fields as arguments to the application.

-Notice the key templatedOn
+- Notice the key

 is mapped to the defined Template Input file name.